RXT0112/RXT0112/.github/README.md

 fixme: Source the header in different markdown file to make GitHub README different from GitLab

-fixme: Change the name based on repository used
+fixme: Change the name based on repository used.

 # RXT0112 (WIP name)